 - Instead of warm caramel sauce, you can try a pureed berry sauce.

-- The mousse and caramel sauce can be made 2 days ahead according to the original chef.
+- Make the mousse and caramel sauce up to 2 days ahead according to the original chef.
 (Honestly, I’ve kept leftovers in the freezer and the caramel sauce in the fridge tightly covered for over a week and they were still sinfully and perfectly good).

 Chocolate Mousse Dessert with Warm Caramel Sauce